Visit

 (Sundays only)

-This personalized full-day (10:30am – 3:30pm) interpretive tour will include both Wilson's Point and Beaubears Island, as well as a period lunch.
+This personalized full-day (10:30am – 3:30pm) interpretive tour will include Wilson's Point and Beaubears Island and authenic Mi'gmag, Acadian and Scottish cuisine.
 The historic journey adds another layer to the guided tour, as our cast of costumed characters will take you on a personal journey through the past and allow you to converse with residents through the centuries, and gain a greater appreciation that history and meaning is all around us.

 July 4 to August 22